 - Changes in chewing patterns while getting used to the jaw movements required for chewing with dentures, which may take several weeks.

 - Tip: Start with small pieces of soft food, gradually increasing the food’s firmness, and chew food on both sides of the mouth simultaneously with only your back teeth.
-A small amount of denture adhesive may help to stabilize your dentures.
+A small amount of adhesive may help to stabilize your smile.

-If you’re interested in getting dentures in Paso Robles, CA, call our office today to schedule a consultation.
+If you’re interested in restoring your smile in Paso Robles, CA, call our office today to schedule a consultation.